jaredwelch1/CapstoneI/documentation/document.md

 ## Introduction

 #### Problem Definition
 News articles generate massive amounts of data.
-Following the climactic nature of the 2016 Presedential Election due to the disimmenation of false news, it has become evident that it is important to analyze news articles.
-However, up until recent years, it has not been possible to effictively analyze this data due to computational limitations.
+Following the climactic nature of the 2016 Presidential Election due to the dissemination of false news, it has become evident that it is important to analyze news articles.
+However, up until recent years, it has not been possible to effectively analyze this data due to computational limitations.
 However, recent advances in High Performance Computing, Data Analytics, and Machine Learning have made it possible to gather, store, and analyze news articles.
 We propose a model to cluster news articles based upon similarity and then provide data visualizations based upon the generated clusters and analysis done.

 #### Problem Resolution